Samsung Galaxy Note 7: Disabling of functionality

 On 4 November 2016, the New Zealand Telecommunications Forum announced it would ban all Galaxy Note 7 phones from use on local mobile networks beginning on 18 November, enforced via IMEI blacklist.
 On 30 November, Samsung announced that Galaxy Note 7 devices would be banned from Australian wireless networks effective 15 December 2016.

 In December 2016, Samsung announced its intent to cripple the functionality of unreturned Galaxy Note 7 phones in Canada and the United States via software updates.
 In Canada, an update restricted charge capacity and blocked the phone from connecting to any wireless networks or using Wi-Fi or Bluetooth.
 In the United States, the update blocked the devices from being recharged in order to "eliminate their ability to work as mobile devices".

-Verizon announced that it would refuse to distribute this update due to the "added risk this could pose to Galaxy Note 7 users that do not have another device to switch to" because it would "make it impossible to contact family, first responders or medical professionals in an emergency situation", especially during the holiday season.
-On 18 December 2016, Verizon announced they would be distributing the update on 5 January 2017.
+Verizon announced that it would refuse to distribute this update due to the "added risk this could pose to Galaxy Note 7 users that do not have another device to switch to" because it would "make it impossible to contact family, first responders or medical professionals in an emergency", especially during the holiday season.
+On 18 December 2016, Verizon announced it would be distributing the update on 5 January 2017.
 Sprint also said it would not distribute this update until January 2017.
 Verizon later announced it would redirect all outgoing calls (excluding emergency calls) made on unreturned Galaxy Note 7 devices to a service hotline demanding that they be returned, and threatened to charge customers a fee equaling the total retail cost of the phone if they refused to comply.

-On 9 January 2017, Samsung released another update in South Korea which blocked the device from being charged beyond 15%.
+On 9 January 2017, Samsung released another update in South Korea that blocked the device from charging beyond 15%.

 On 24 March 2017, Samsung released another update for South Korean users, barring charging of the Galaxy Note 7.